Entropy of convex functions on $R^d$: Introduction

 Now we can state the following theorem. \begin{theorem} Let $\Omega$ be a compact convex set in $\R^d$ with non-empty interior.
 Let $\cC_r(\Omega)$ be the set of convex functions on $\Omega$ whose $L^r(\Omega)$-norms are bounded by $1$.
-Then, there exists a constant $C$ depending only on $d$, $p$ and $r$, such that for any $0<\eps<1$,
+Then, there exists a constant $C$ depending only on $d$, $p$ and $r$, such that for any $0<\eps<1$, and any simplicial approximation sequence $\cD$,